Sonnet 326

 She was the greatest love that never was

-There too, quite shamed to plead my lonely cause,
+Too craven yet to plead my lonely cause,

-I idled still, enmeshed in many schemes:
+I idled still, concocting many schemes:

 Might I one day accost her in the park

-My ready gamp to shield her from the rain,
+My ready gamp to shield her from the rain;

 An underground where she might yet embark